UnderstandLingBV/Tuktu/documentation/processors/nlp/tuktu.nlp.processors.RBEMPolarityProcessor.json.md

   * **config** *(type: object)* `[Required]`

     * **language** *(type: string)* `[Required]`
+    - The language to be used.

     * **tokens** *(type: string)* `[Required]`
+    - The field that contains an Array of tokens.

     * **pos** *(type: string)* `[Required]`
+    - The field that contains an Array of POS tags.